The process for becoming a W3C Office is as follows:

 - Check your finances.
 The Offices receive between 15 and 40% of the membership fees paid by W3C members in their respective region/country during the first three years of their membership (the exact amount depends on the date when the member joins W3C: with maximums of 40% for the first year, 20% for the second, and 15% for the third).

-- Contact the Member Satisfaction Management Lead to see if there is an interest at W3C in establishing an office in your country or region.
+- Contact the Office Lead to see if there is an interest at W3C in establishing an office in your country or region.
 If the interest is there, he/she will guide you through the rest of the steps to follow.

 - Prepare a Business Plan and Proposal indicating the need for an Office in the region, and why you should become the W3C Office: